Omicrxn/mercury/README.md

 - `opacity`: The opacity change during exit
 - `scale`: The scale during exit
 - `duration`: The duration of the exit animation

+## Acknowledgments
+Mercury is built on the shoulders of giants.
+Special thanks to the creators and maintainers of [Svelte](https://svelte.dev/), [Anime.js](https://github.com/juliangarnier/anime/), and special thanks to [@Char2sGu](https://github.com/Char2sGu) for helping me integrate layout projections into the library.

 ## License